denoiSplit: a method for joint microscopy image splitting and unsupervised denoising: Discussion and Conclusion

-In the future, we want to explore improved backbone architectures that can further improve the quality of predictions and achievable calibrations.
-Additionally, domain adaptation techniques to fine-tune existing models on noisy data from slightly different image domains or microscopy modalities would promise to further ease the applicability of \denoiSplit by biomedical researchers.
-This continuous development aims to bridge the gap between computational imaging methods and the practicalities and limitations of modern microscopy, benefiting our overall goal of elevating the rate of scientific discovery in the life-sciences by conducting cutting-edge methods research.
+In the future, we want to work on domain adaptation techniques to fine-tune existing models on noisy data from slightly different image domains or microscopy modalities.
+This will further ease the applicability of \denoiSplit for biomedical researchers.
+This continuous development aims to bridge the gap between computational imaging methods and the practicalities and limitations of modern microscopy, benefiting our overall goal of elevating the rate of scientific discovery in the life sciences by conducting cutting-edge methods research.